Wednesday 8 July 2026

 This session lays out a clear, actionable playbook for structuring hedges that stabilize cash flows while preserving upside.
 You'll walk away with a framework applicable directly to development, financing, and asset‑management decisions.

-This panel explores how developers, traders, and corporate buyers can take advantage of current market conditions to structure PPAs that capture more value while managing exposure.
+This panel explores how developers, traders, and corporate buyers can leverage current market conditions to structure PPAs and tolling agreements that capture more value while managing exposure.
 Experts will debate which commercial strategies are best positioned to thrive in this faster, deeper market environment.

 Stefano Cavriani